Powered by MOMENTUM MEDIA

 ==

 “We support the general obligation for all taxpayers to correctly self-assess their income tax liability and pay their tax on time.
-However, we are concerned that denying deductions for the general interest charge (GIC) and shortfall interest charge (SIC) will have significant and negative consequences on thousands of taxpayers already straining under cost-of-living pressures, including many small businesses struggling with cash flow to meet their obligations,” it stated.
+However, we are concerned that denying deductions for the general interest charge (GIC) and shortfall interest charge (SIC) will have significant and negative consequences on thousands of taxpayers already straining under cost-of-living pressures, including many small businesses struggling with cash flow to meet their obligations,” it said.

-It continued that many of these small businesses are still recovering from the financial impact of the COVID-19 pandemic, where notably during that time the government and the ATO supported tax repayments being delayed or flexible payment arrangements.
+It continued that many of these small businesses were still recovering from the financial impact of the COVID-19 pandemic, where notably during that time the government and the ATO supported tax repayments being delayed or flexible payment arrangements.

 “If these businesses understood it was the government’s intention to remove the deduction in the near future, many of them may have made different financial decisions at that time.
-Taxpayers who proactively and genuinely engage with the Commissioner to implement a formal payment arrangement are subject to general interest charges on their outstanding balances,” it stated.
+Taxpayers who proactively and genuinely engage with the Commissioner to implement a formal payment arrangement are subject to general interest charges on their outstanding balances,” it said.

 “This is despite a formal arrangement between the Commissioner and the taxpayer, and the taxpayer's compliance with that arrangement.
 To deny the tax deductibility of these interest charges, given the circumstances is particularly harsh.”